valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 The config also declares a type for the value that is validated by Redis and provided to the module.
 The config system provides the following types:

-* Redis String: Binary safe string data.
+* String: Binary safe string data.
 * Enum: One of a finite number of string tokens, provided during registration.
 * Numeric: 64 bit signed integer, which also supports min and max values.
 * Bool: Yes or no value.